 Parties set out their cases to the court by use of written statements.
 Both parties can submit (at least) one written statement.
 The claimant submits the writ of summons, and the defendant submits a statement of defense (in Dutch: conclusive van antwoord).

 The writ of summons (filed by the claimant) must set out:

 The statement of defense (filed by the defendant) must set out (a.o.):

 The claimant and defendant can only submit other statements (statement of reply and statement of rejoinder) if permitted by the court.

-In situations where there is no required order to appear in court, the parties are usually granted a request for closing arguments.
+In situations where there is no required order to appear in court, the parties are usually granted a request for closing (written) arguments.

-The judgment date is usually set to 6 weeks after the order to appear in court or request for closing arguments has taken place.
-The judgment will either be an interim or final judgment.
+The judgment date is usually set to 6 weeks after the court hearing or the filing of the last closing arguments.
+The judgment will either be an interim or a final judgment.
 Interim judgments are given when actions need to take place before the final judgment is delivered.
 Final judgments conclude the court dispute, and have binding force on the parties.

 The judgment of a Dutch court will be enforceable immediately after this is handed down.
 If, an appeal is lodged, the judgment is no longer enforceable.
 However, parties can prevent this suspension of enforceability by requesting the court to declare its judgment provisionally enforceable notwithstanding an appeal.